 Heat Exchanger Restrictions

-Common heat exchanger problems include:
+Common heat-exchanger problems include:

 - Marine growth buildup